-SKIP - Each time you press and release the ►►I SKIP button, the player skips forward to the beginning of the next track (file in MP3 or WMA mode).
-Press and release the I<< to skip backward to the beginning of the current track.
+SKIP - Each time you press and release the ►► SKIP button, the player skips forward to the beginning of the next track (file in MP3 or WMA mode).
+Press and release the I◄ to skip backward to the beginning of the current track.
 Press it again to skip to the beginning of the previous track.

-To move rapidly within a track, press and hold the ►►I or I◄◄ SKIP button.
+To move rapidly within a track, press and hold the ►► or |◄◄ SKIP button.

-FOLDER SELECTION - To select a different folder, press either side of the FOLDER bar to move to the beginning of the next folder.
-Press the ▲ side of the bar to skip to the next folder, and the ▼ side of the bar to skip to the previous folder.
+FOLDER SELECTION - To select a different folder, press either side of the FOLDER bar.
+Press the ▲ side of the bar to skip to the next folder, and the ▼ side of the bar to move to the beginning of the previous folder.

+REPEAT (TRACK/FILE

-REPEAT (TRACK/FILE REPEAT) - To continuously replay a track (files in MP3 or WMA mode), press and release the RPT side of the RPT/RDM bar.
+REPEAT) - To continuously replay a track (files in MP3 or WMA mode), press and release the RPT side of the RPT/RDM bar.
 You will see RPT in the display.
 Press and hold the RPT side for 2 seconds to turn it off.